GLOBAL MARKETS-Shares, euro lifted by ECB aid plan optimism

 A sharp drop in shares of Standard Chartered Plc after New York's bank regulator threatened to tear up its state banking license helped to hold back gains in European stocks.

-Standard Chartered plummeted nearly 18 percent after the New York State Department of Financial Services said the British-based lender hid $250 billion in transactions tied to Iran.
+Standard Chartered plummeted more than 18 percent after the New York State Department of Financial Services said the British-based lender hid $250 billion in transactions tied to Iran.

 The euro was still basking in the glow of ECB President Mario Draghi's promise that the central bank was "ready to do whatever it takes to preserve the euro", and the expectations it would intervene to help Spain and Italy.